What is Artsmark?

 - Deliver- you will have two years to deliver your activity

-- Level- once your Case Study is reviewed, Artsmark will determine your level: Silver, Gold or Platinum
+- Level- once your Statement of Impact is reviewed, Artsmark will determine your level: Silver, Gold or Platinum

 - Celebrate!
 Festival Bridge hosts annual celebration event